 I am sharing my dispersed camping experience and gear list with you under the condition that you respect these wild places, bury your waste properly, and clean up after yourself.
 There are few things as obnoxious as setting up camp at a great spot only to discover piles of excrement and loose toilet paper behind every tree, and I am sad to say I’ve experienced this several times.
 Please, be a good steward of our public lands.

-In Part 3 of my Dispersed Camping Guide, I will detail the full procedure for disposing of your leavings- for now, the quick-and-dirty of it is to dig your holes 8 inches deep and 6 inches wide, at least 200 feet from any water, camp, or trail, and bury them completely when you’re done.
+In Part 3 of my Dispersed Camping Guide, I detail the full procedure for disposing of your leavings- for now, the quick-and-dirty of it is to dig your holes 8 inches deep and 6 inches wide, at least 200 feet from any water, camp, or trail, and bury them completely when you’re done.

 On to the gear!